elizabethdaly/numpy-random/README.md

 The binomial distribution is used to model a fixed number of trials n, each with a constant probability of success p.
 Our example above of flipping a fair coin (50% chance of getting a head) n times can be simulated using a binomial distribution.
 The Poisson distribution is a special case of the binomial when the number of trials becomes very large and the probability of success in each one is very small.

 ### 4 (iii) exponential <a name="#Eg3_sec3"></a>
 The exponential distribution is a continuous probability distribution used to model the time we must wait before some given event occurs.
 The numpy.random documentation states that it can be used to used to model the size of raindrops in many rainstorms, or the time between page requests on Wikipedia.
-The lumen website in the references below has lots of examples of real world situations which can be simulated with the expinential distribution, such as:
+The lumen website in the references below also has lots of examples of real world situations which can be simulated with the exponential distribution.
+These include:
 -
 -
 -